Torn Paper Acorn Craft For Kids [Free Template]

 Position the mouth slightly below the nose and glue it down.

-For more fun, check out our scarecrow activities that are sure to get your kids in the spirit!
+For more fun, check out our torn paper crafts that are sure to get your kids in the spirit!

 Autumn Kids’ Ideas

 Get your kids engaged and excited for autumn!
-It’s the perfect time to craft and learn with fun projects and activities that are inspired by the season.
+It’s the perfect time to make something and learn with fun projects and activities that are inspired by the season.

 We’ve gathered a range of options to suit every interest and age, so check them out and save the ones your kids will look forward to the most!